-Interns Leaked Audio Of Jared Kushner Meeting Telling Them Not To Leak
+Interns Leaked Jared Kushner Speech Telling Them Not To Leak

 Before senior White House advisor Jared Kushner spoke in front of a group of congressional interns on Monday, July 31, the interns were explicitly warned about leaking Kushner's speech.
 A day later, multiple media outlets obtained leaked contents of the speech, which included Kushner providing an interesting defense of Donald Trump's presidential campaign.
 The warning about leaks first came from Katie Patru, the deputy staff director for member services, outreach, and communications at the Committee of House Administration.